BENJAMIN BRAKE

 Activities and Interests:

-Benjamin Brake of Wichita Collegiate High School is one of two recipients of the 2020 Timothy P. O’Shaughnessy Lifelong Learning Scholarship.
+Benjamin Brake, an alumnus of Wichita Collegiate High School and Columbia University, was one of the 2020 Timothy P. O’Shaughnessy Lifelong Learning Scholarship recipients.

-“Seeing attorneys in action, especially at the federal level—something about that process they went through validated in my mind that it’s something I could do and wanted to do,” he said.
+Benjamin’s attraction to a career in law stemmed in part from his high school internship with the US Attorney’s Office, District of Kansas.
+“Seeing attorneys in action, especially at the federal level—something about that process they went through validated in my mind that it’s something I could do and wanted to do,” he reflected.”
+At the same time, his involvement with the IRC volunteer tutoring program of refugee students sparked his interest in issues of international affairs.

-Benjamin began attendance at Columbia University in New York City in the Fall of 2020, where he made it his goal to earn a well-rounded education with robust intellectual opportunities.
-“At the end of the day, I want to keep learning more and more in college, not just plan for the job, specifically,” he said.
+In Fall of 2020, Benjamin commenced his studies at Columbia University in New York City, where he aimed to earn a well-rounded education with rigorous intellectual opportunities.
+“At the end of the day, I wanted to keep learning more and more in college, not just plan for the job, specifically,” he explained.

-One of Timothy’s values particularly resonated with Benjamin: integrity.
-He recalls reading one of Timothy’s high school papers, “The Good Life,” and contemplating his message.
-“The idea of actually being good for the sake of being good, not just doing what’s best for you, but having a set of values and morals and sticking to them,” he said.
+Ever since joining the Foundation, Benjamin felt a strong resonance with one of Timothy O’Shaughnessy’s core values: integrity.
+He recalled reading one of Timothy’s high school papers, “The Good Life,”—a WCS humanities seminar capstone project that Benjamin also undertook—which Benjamin felt articulated this quality particularly well: “The idea of actually being good for its own sake, not just doing what’s best for you, but having a set of values and morals and sticking to them,” he reflected.
 “That definitely stood out to me.”